Mu-zhu/learngit/readme.txt

 Git is profect
 hello world
-this is the add txt
+this is the add hfdgfdt
+hhhaha